9 Strategies to Stop Fighting With Your Siblings Over Senior Care

 - Spell out your needs.
 Maybe a sibling should know what you need, but maybe they have no clue.
 Perhaps they think you don’t want help.

 - Time Out!
-If an issue becomes contentious, take a break, collect and calm yourself, then address the topic at another time.
+If an issue becomes contentious, take a break, calm yourself, then address the topic at another time.
 Apologize if it’s warranted.

 - Vent appropriately.
-Visit a caregiving forum or website, learn how others have handled tough situations, call a friend, see a therapist, talk to clergy, or consider elder mediation.
+Visit a caregiving forum or website, learn how others have handled tough situations, call a friend, see a therapist or talk to clergy.
 It’s where professionals help families untangle issues relating to aging parents and help all parties make decisions.

-Do you and your siblings fight over how your aging parent should be cared for?
-What strategies do you use to keep from butting heads?
-Please share your story in the comments below.
+Are you fighting with siblings over how your aging parent should be cared for?
+What strategies do you use to avoid conflict?
+We’d like to hear your stories in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.